 Starlux has created a super fun, high-powered way to get kids of all ages burning off energy — a twist on the classic game of Capture the Flag.
 The box includes enough supplies to play with a small group of besties or a party of 20.

-For kids who love dress-up (or, ahem, cosplay as our kids so precociously call it now) we like sticking with non-toxic cosmetics that won’t harm that sensitive skin
+For kids who love dress-up (or, ahem, cosplay as it’s called on TikTok0 we like sticking with non-toxic cosmetics that won’t harm that sensitive skin

-Forces of good, the Avengers are here to rescue us from stinky 8 year olds by hiding out in brightly colored, yummy-smelling bath bombs.
+Forces of good, your favorite Marvel heroes are here to rescue us from stinky 8 year olds by hiding out in brightly colored, yummy-smelling bath bombs.
+(Really, there’s a surprise Minifig inside!)
 See?
-They’re not just for girls.
+Bath bombs are not just for girls.

-One of our kids’ own favorite Nintendo Switch games, ignore the ESRB rating (says these parents) if you’re looking for a super cool birthday gift for an 8 year old — this one is so much fun for the whole family.
+3 years later, this remains one of our kids’ own favorite Nintendo Switch games — there’s a reason it’s a best seller! ignore the ESRB rating for 1-+ (says these parents) if you’re looking for a super cool birthday gift for an 8 year old — this one is so much fun for the whole family.